Ankush1992/Ankush1992.github.io/_posts/2016-10-22-hystrix-spring-boot-circuit-breaker.md

 Keep running Node A and shut off Node B.
 ![localhost](https://cloud.githubusercontent.com/assets/7692552/19620836/9430a8ec-98a2-11e6-91d2-26f38f71129e.png "localhost")

+Clearly,Node B responds with its usual success message.

 That's no good !
 We want our Node A to keep running and ideally return something in case Node B is down.
 This is where Hystrix comes in .
 [Here](https://github.com/Netflix/Hystrix/wiki) is an excellent documentation explaining Hystrix in depth.